MenteCat/MenteCat/README.md

 ### Hi this is Tina 👋
-- 💪  Practising React.
+- 💪  Practising React and learning TypeScript.
-- ⏪  Refreshing Python.
 - 🚀  Completed the Software Developer Accelerator Programme with The Intrapreneurs Club (https://www.theintrapreneurs.club).
 - 💬  Always up for a good chat/receive friendly coding tips.
 - 📫  How to reach me: [LinkedIn](https://www.linkedin.com/in/concetta-iuso).